CruGlobal/cocoapods-specs/README.md

-# cocoapods-specs
+# CruGlobal CococaPods Specs
 Repository of Cocoapod specs maintained by CruGlobal for CruGlobal apps
-# CruGlobal CococaPods Specs

 ### Install CocoaPods and add CruGlobal repo
 ```shell